The Lean concept optimizes an organization's system to produce valuable results based on its resources, needs, and alternatives while reducing waste.

 Scrum is a project management framework that is applicable to any project with aggressive deadlines, complex requirements and a degree of uniqueness.

-The idea behind "Agile" are Scrum in particular is that each sprint must produce value, typically in the form of working software.
+The idea behind "Agile" and Scrum in particular is that each sprint must produce value, typically in the form of working software.

-I.e. as it is typically difficult to do long range planning as is envisaged in Traditional Project Management, Scrum's goal is to produce valuable products incrementally (in slices); sprint by sprint.
+I.e. as it is typically difficult to do long range planning as is envisaged in Traditional Project Management, Scrum's goal is to produce valuable products incrementally (in slices); sprint by sprint which pass muster in the "Demonstrate and Validate" process #16.

 Click the image above for more information